-With climate change becoming more critical across the planet and the environmental imperative to move away from fossil-fuels as well as renewed political incentives for sustainable energy, now is the time to focus on the development of micro-generation technologies.
+With climate change becoming more critical across the planet and the environmental imperative to move away from fossil-fuels as well as renewed political incentives for sustainable energy, now is the time to focus on the development of renewable energy technologies.

-Within the UK electricity sector renewables account for 7.7% of supply, generating about 26,000 GWh per year, enough for over 5 million homes.
-Although the bulk of our electricity still comes from coal, gas and nuclear power stations, renewable energy supply is growing fast at 9% a year to 9,327 MW installed capacity in June 2011 and is over 7 times the level it was in 1990.
+Within the UK’s electricity supply, renewable energy (hydro schemes, solar farms, onshore and offshore wind and biomass) now accounts for almost 30% of supply, generating enough for over 18 million homes.
+Although the bulk of our electricity still comes from coal, gas and nuclear power stations, renewable energy supply is still growing fast to 35,700 MW installed capacity in 2016 and is nearly 4 times the level it was just 5 years ago in 2011.

-The bulk of renewable electricity in the UK is from Biofuels and Waste (46%) with large Wind increasing in recent years (particularly offshore) to 39.5% and Hydro (large-scale) at 13%.
-Small-scale hydro (projects below 1 MW) supplies 1%, the same as Geothermal & Solar Heating, with others (Solar PV, Wave & Tidal) still at a small amount.
+The bulk of renewable electricity generation in the UK is from Biofuels and Waste at 36% and large Wind at 45% (increasing in recent years particularly from offshore) with Solar now at 12% (increasing 10-fold in the last 5 years) while Hydro is at 7%.
+Small-scale hydro (projects below 2 MW) supplies just 1.3%, with others (Geothermal & Solar Heating, Wave & Tidal) still at a small amount.

 Find out more about: Hydro • Solar • Wind • Woodfuel • Developing Countries